bitemyapp/learnhaskell/README.md

 #### Detailed guide

 Excellent guide here: http://www.davesquared.net/2014/05/platformless-haskell.html

-### Windows

-Either Haskell Platform (if you'll need stuff that compiles in dependencies for things like OpenGL) or the aforementioned binary distribution.

 ## Yorgey course - Do this first, this is the primary way I recommend being introduced to Haskell.